networkx/nx-guides/content/algorithms/dag/index.md

 #### Step 2.
 Initialize first level.

-At each step of the Kahn's algorithm, the current level consists of vertices with an indegree equal to zero.
+At each step of Kahn's algorithm, we seek out vertices with an in-degree of zero.
-But the first such level(`zero_indegree`) must be initialized in advance.
+In preparation for the first loop iteration of the algorithm, we can initialize a list called `zero_indegree` that houses these nodes:

 ```
 zero_indegree = [v for v, d in G.in_degree() if d == 0]